 - Check the ATM before you use it.
 Choose an ATM at a secure location and double check the card-reader to avoid skimming.

-- Avoid non-bank ATMs like Euronet.
-You might be tempted to use a Euronet ATM because they’re everywhere in Europe.
+- Avoid non-bank ATMs.
+You might be tempted to use a non-bank ATM just because it’s the nearest and the most convenient to access.
+Non-bank ATMs are everywhere in Europe.
 But their exchange rates are pretty bad!
 Just go for a local bank.

 - Decline DYNAMIC CURRENCY CONVERSION.
 Brace yourself, it’s a long explanation.
 Read on.